mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v2-examples/index.md

 # Mesos Frameworks and DC/OS Services

-For Mesos frameworks and DC/OS services that run tasks which are not managed by Marathon such as Kafka brokers, etc., use the `pool.haproxy.backend.service.mesos` object to filter and select mesos tasks appropriately.
+For Mesos frameworks and DC/OS services that run tasks which are not managed by Marathon such as Kafka&reg; brokers, and so forth, use the `pool.haproxy.backend.service.mesos` object to filter and select mesos tasks appropriately.

 ```json
 {